system-er/Godot3DInterpreter/README.md

 - want contact? send message in godot-forum (systemerror)

 # Last changes:
-- added example meshes.g3i and pic, negative numbers possible, new command CAMERA to move camera3d relative
+- added new command PRINTOUT and ERASE